Key Differences

 🛒 Premium Desalted Cod Loins

-Perfect loins for griddle, oven, and pil-pil.
+Perfect loins for grilling, baking, and pil-pil.
 Prime cut with large flakes and juicy texture.

 Use cod loin when:

-- The fish is the visual protagonist of the dish (griddle, oven)
+- The fish is the visual star of the dish (grilled, baked)

-- You want to make pil-pil (requires gelatin from the skin)
+- You want to make pil-pil (it needs the gelatin from the skin)

-- You are looking for large and spectacular flakes in the plating
+- You're looking for large, spectacular flakes in the plating

 - You are going to confit cod in oil